Learning in repeated auctions: Prior-independent optimal auctions

-Nonetheless, let us assume that a specific mechanism has been chosen, independently of the value distributions (that are unknown).
-The crucial remaining question is the evaluation of this specific choice of an auction (we will restrict ourselves to DSIC auctions) in the worst-case analysis.
+Nonetheless, let us assume that a specific mechanism has been chosen, independently of the value distributions (which are unknown in this setup).
+A crucial question that remains is the evaluation of this specific choice of mechanism in the worst-case analysis.
+We will restrict ourselves to DSIC auctions.
 We will use the notion of \textsl{competitive ratio} defined as the infimum, over all possible value distributions, of the revenue of this auction divided by the optimal revenue of the Myerson auction for these distributions.

 The competitive ratio is obviously smaller than 1, and the bigger the better.
 Unfortunately, if the class of value distributions is not restricted when computing this infimum, there does not exist any auction with a positive competitive ratio \citep{allouah2018prior}.
 As a consequence, we will use different types of restrictions to achieve non-trivial approximation results.
-Based on the Bulow-Klemperer theorem, we can derive some revenue guarantees on the second price auction without reserve price. \begin{corollary2} The Vickrey symmetric auction with $n$ bidders and regular value distributions is a $\left(\frac{n-1}{n}\right)$-approximation of the Myerson auction. \end{corollary2} \begin{proof} We denote respectively by $R(\mathrm{Vickrey}_n)$ and $R(\mathrm{Myerson}_n)$ the revenue of the seller in the Vickrey or Myerson auction with $n$ bidders and by $P_i(\mathrm{Vickrey}_n)$ and $P_i(\mathrm{Myerson}_n)$ the payment of the bidder $i$ in those auctions (so that $R(\cdot) = \sum_{i=1}^n P_i(\cdot)$).
+Based on the Bulow-Klemperer theorem, we can derive some revenue guarantees on the second price auction without reserve price. \begin{corollary2} The Vickrey auction with $n$ symmetric bidders and regular value distributions is at least a $\left(\frac{n-1}{n}\right)$-approximation of the Myerson auction. \end{corollary2} \begin{proof} We denote respectively by $R(\mathrm{Vickrey}_n)$ and $R(\mathrm{Myerson}_n)$ the expected revenue of the seller in the Vickrey or Myerson auction with $n$ bidders and by $P_i(\mathrm{Vickrey}_n)$ and $P_i(\mathrm{Myerson}_n)$ the expected payment of the bidder $i$ in those auctions (so that $R(\cdot) = \sum_{i=1}^n P_i(\cdot)$).

 Let us first prove that $P_i(\mathrm{Myerson}_n)\geq P_i(\mathrm{Myerson}_{n+1})$.